Matty-El/urban-attiva/README.md

 >* if os.path.exists("env.py"): import env
 10. Apply migrations
 11. Create your super user
-12. To view what the code will look like in a browser from here type "python3 manage.py runserver" into the console and hit enter or replace "manage.py" with which ever you have named the app
+12. To view what the website in a browser from here type "python3 manage.py runserver" into the console and hit enter or replace "manage.py" with which ever you have named the app
-13. A pop-up will appear stating "A service is available on Port 8080" select Open Browser
+13. A pop-up will appear stating "A service is available on Port 8000" select Open Browser

 ---